wp-plugins/better-wp-security/readme.txt

 = Will this break my site? =
 * It is quite possible (maybe even probable) that something will break.
 That said, under no circumstances do I release this plugin with any warranty, implied or otherwise, and at no time will I take any responsibility for any damage that might arise from the use of this plugin.
 REMEMBER TO ALWAYS BACKUP BEFORE TRYING NEW SOFTWARE!
 * Note that renaming the wp-content directory will not update the path in existing content.
 Use this feature only on new sites or in a situation where you can easily update all existing links.
+* <a href="http://bit51.com/fixing-better-wp-security-lockouts/">Fixing Better WP Security Lockouts</a>
+* <a href="http://bit51.com/what-is-changed-by-better-wp-security/">What is Changed By Better WP Security</a>

 = I've enabled the Enforce SSL option and it broke my site.
 How do I get back in? =
 * Open your wp-config.php file in a text editor and remove the following 2 lines: